 I had been working as a Flight Attendant for 3 and a half years and the sleepless nights and fast paced life was getting too much at times.
 Don’t get me wrong: I love travel so much, I just missed travelling at a slow pace.
-So I decided to quit my flight attendant job with the intention to do a working holiday in Australia for a year.
+So I decided to quit my flight attendant job with the intention to live in Australia for a year and do a working holiday.
 I would work for a few months and then backpack for a few months across New Zealand and Australia.
-I had also been building my website so I was hoping to work a lot more on that during my year away.
+I had also been building my blog so I was hoping to work a lot more on that during my year away.

 As my flying job was based in the Middle East, I decided that after I would leave the job I would spend a couple of months back home in England first before jetting off down under to Australia.
 Getting to spend some quality time with my family and our pets was important to me after being away for so long.
 But moving back in with my parents was not ideal, especially seeing as I am over 30.
 I needed a plan before I quit my job.

 So I looked into some options and came across a house sitting website.
 I had heard some people talking about housesitting in the past but never really thought twice about it before – until now.
 It seemed like a really interesting concept that would benefit both the sitter and the homeowner.
 After researching about it more and hearing people’s personal experiences, I was very keen to try it out.